 The Institutional Review Board reviews research projects involving human participants, working with investigators to ensure adequate protection and informed, uncoerced consent.

-The Office for Technology Commercialization protects and licenses University-developed technologies and nurtures University technologies with startup potential.
+Technology Commercialization protects and licenses University-developed technologies and nurtures University technologies with startup potential.

 Office of Biotechnology Activities Oversight

 The Office of Biotechnology Activities Oversight is the administrative unit for several University committees that provide research oversight including: biosafety (IBC), embryonic and pluripotent human stem cells (SCRO), dual use research of concern (DURC), human gene transfer pre-review, and fetal tissue (FTR).

 The Office of Cost Analysis provides analytical, cost accounting, and effort reporting expertise in support of the U of M’s research mission.

 The Office of Research Information Systems is OVPR's information technology team and specializes in the identification, implementation, exploitation, and support of information system solutions to benefit all aspects of OVPR’s research administration services and to enable research activities at the institution.

 Research Advancement supports interdisciplinary initiatives, administers U of M research grant programs, guides research infrastructure planning, and directs research policy and review.
 See OVPR funding.